kirjavascript/quine-howto/README.md

 Here is a template with no data.
 We print `data = `, the data itself, then the data again.

-All we have to do now is make the data contain everything that comes after it.
+All we have to do is make the data contain everything that comes after it.

 ```
 data = "; print('data = ' . data . data)"; print('data = ' . data . data)